-The Practitioners' Guide ('the guide') is issued by the Joint Practitioners' Advisory Group (JPAG) to support the preparation by smaller authorities in England of statutory annual accounting and governance statements found in the annual return.
+The Practitioners' Guide ('the guide') is issued by the Joint Panel on Accountability and Governance (JPAG) to support the preparation by smaller authorities in England of statutory annual accounting and governance statements found in the Annual Governance and Accountability Return.

-This 2016 edition of the guide applies to annual returns in respect of financial years commencing on or after 1 April 2016.
-It can be applied voluntarily to annual returns covering the period 1 April 2015 to 31 March 2016 (with the exception outlined in paragraph 2.27 in Section 2 of the guide).
+This 2020 edition of the guide applies to Annual Governance and Accountability Returns in respect of financial years commencing on or after 1 April 2020.
+As there are no changes to the guidance, simply clarification of proper practices, it can be applied to Annual Governance and Accountability Returns covering the period 1 April 2020 to 31 March 2021.

-In accordance with Section 6 of the Local Audit and Accountability Act 2014, an authority is a 'smaller authority' if the higher of the authority's gross income for the year and its gross expenditure for the year does not exceed £6.5 million.
+In accordance with Section 6 of the Local Audit and Accountability Act 2014, an authority is a 'smaller authority' if the higher of the authority's gross income for the year and its gross expenditure for the year does not exceed £6.5m.
 For the purposes of the Accounts and Audit Regulations 2015, a smaller authority may also be referred to as a 'Category 2 authority'.
 This guide uses the term 'authority' to refer to all types of smaller authority.
+For the purposes of the Practitioners' Guide this will include local councils (parish and town councils), parish meetings, internal drainage boards and 'other' authorities (including charter trustees, conservation bodies, port health authorities, harbour boards and crematorium boards).